 g.
 We do not assume any liability for the content of messages left by you or the prisoner on Prison Voicemail

 h.
 You acknowledge that we are not responsible for providing (or maintaining) the equipment that you use to access Prison Voicemail services or the national or international telecommunications networks which your calls travel across.

 i.
-Nothing in these Terms & Conditions affects your statutory rights (which include, for example, that we will provide Prison Voicemail services to a reasonable standard and within a reasonable time).
-For more information on your statutory rights you can contact your local Citizens Advice Bureau or Trading Standards Office.
+Nothing in these Terms and Conditions affects your statutory rights (which include, for example, that we will provide Prison Voicemail services to a reasonable standard and within a reasonable time).
+For more information on your statutory rights you can contact your local Citizens Advice Bureau or the Australian Competition and Consumer Commission.

 j.
 Nothing in this section shall limit or affect our liability resulting from anything we provide to you being found to be unsafe or if something we do negligently causes death or personal injury.